 - Work closely with our outreach, defense, policy reform, legislation, development, and media teams to assist with research and administrative projects.

-- Assist with the planning and execution of the FIRE Student Network Summer Conference.
-The FIRE interns will also lead an hour-long session for conference attendees.
+- Assist with the planning and execution of the FIRE Student Network Summer Conference, as well as lead an hour-long session for conference attendees.

 - Learn the foundational arguments for protecting core rights in our free society through reading and discussion in weekly seminars with FIRE’s staff and other experts on civil liberties.

-- Develop activism plans for ensuring open discourse on campus.
+- Develop activism plans for ensuring student rights on campus.

-The Summer 2023 internship application will close on Friday, March 3, 2023 at 11:59 pm (ET).
+The Summer 2024 internship application will close on Friday, March 1, 2024 at 11:59 p.m.
+(ET).
 All prospective interns will be informed of their application status within four weeks of the deadline.
-The internship process will consist of two rounds.
-The early decision round will close on Friday, Jan.
-27, 2023 at 11:59 pm (ET).
-The regular decision round will close on Friday, March 3, 2023 at 11:59 pm (ET).
 Applicants are considered and accepted on a rolling basis.
-Each year, FIRE receives hundreds of applications for the summer internship.
-Given the competitive nature, we strongly recommend applicants submit their materials during the early decision period.
+Each year, FIRE receives hundreds of applications for the summer internship, and given the competitive nature of the position, we strongly recommend applicants submit their materials early.

 Questions and inquiries about FIRE’s Summer Internship Program can be submitted to email@example.com.